Gunman in California rampage once held for psychiatric evaluation

-LOS ANGELES The California gunman who killed five people in a rampage through Santa Monica last week before he was slain by police spent at least three days as a teenager in the psychiatric unit of a hospital, police said on Monday.
+LOS ANGELES The slain California gunman who killed five people in a rampage through Santa Monica was a onetime digital-media student who endured a troubled home life and spent several days as a teen in the psychiatric unit of a hospital, according to police, college officials and court records.

+A fragmented portrait of the suspect, John Zawahri, took clearer shape on Monday as police continued to investigate what led him to lash out in a spasm of gun violence that claimed a total of six lives, including his own, on the eve of his 24th birthday.

+Investigators believe the origin of last Friday's shooting spree was "domestic-related," Santa Monica Police spokesman Sergeant Richard Lewis said.
+He declined to elaborate.

 California law allows police to involuntarily confine a person for at least 72 hours in the psychiatric unit of a hospital if that individual is deemed a danger to oneself or others or is "gravely disabled."

-Police continue to investigate what might have led the former Santa Monica College student to lash out in a spasm of gun violence that claimed a total of six lives, including his own.
-Police believe the shooting was "domestic-related," Lewis said.
+The incident seven years ago resulted in police being called to his family's home, where Friday's carnage began with the double-slaying of Zawahri's father and brother and a fire that consumed part of their house.

+The rampage ended a few miles away with Zawahri shot to death by police inside the library at Santa Monica College, in the heart of the seaside town west of Los Angeles, after he killed three other people on the campus.

-The suspect's parents, who were divorced, Samir Zawahri, 55, and Randa Abdou, are natives of Lebanon who immigrated to the United States years ago and later became U.S. citizens.
+Zawahri's parents, who were divorced - Samir Zawahri, 55, and Randa Abdou - are natives of Lebanon who immigrated to the United States years ago and later became U.S. citizens.
 The gunman was born in the United States and grew up in California.

 "There is no evidence in the case to indicate that the suspect was motivated by extremist ideology or that the suspect had any links to terror groups," FBI spokeswoman Laura Eimiller said.